csim/csim.dev/_posts/2012/2012-10-12-Clock-Problem.md

 ---
 title: "Tech Interview Question: The Clock Problem"
 layout: post
-categories:  [ "Programming", "Interviews" ]
+tags:  [ "Programming", "Interviews" ]
 ---

 "The Clock Problem" is an interview question that I have been using for a few years.
 I first learned about it when I was being interviewed.
 I have now adopted it as my first line of defense against imposters. :)